git-tfs/git-tfs/doc/usecases/migrate_tfs_to_git.md

 ### Clean commits (optional)

 This step is optional.
 It could be done if you really don't want to keep these metadata.
-But most of the time, it really don't worth the effort.
+But most of the time, it really doesn't worth the effort.
 It could be interesting to keep it to be able to match the git commit to the changeset in TFVC for later verification.

 Clean all the git-tfs metadatas from the commit messages: